|Blount Island Marine Terminal

 - Major highways are easily accessible from Blount Island, which is located less than one mile from I-295 and only minutes from I-95 and I-10.

-- The efficient movement of cargo is facilitated by the terminal’s on-dock rail served directly by CSX Corporation.
+- The efficient movement of cargo is facilitated by the terminal’s on-dock rail served directly by CSX Corporation and also features connectivity via the nearby rail yard at Dames Point.

 Equipment and Technical Info